Gut + digestion

 A seed that knows what your stomach has been through.

-Before the supplement aisle ran on probiotic-stack guesswork, mothers had one bottle. habb is the cold-pressed version of it — Ethiopian, single-origin, lab-tested batch by batch, with the actual numbers for your bottle on a card in the box.
-One teaspoon in the morning, before everything else, for women whose digestion has opinions.
+Before the morning shelf ran on probiotic-stack guesswork, mothers had one bottle. habb is the cold-pressed version of it — Ethiopian, single-origin.
+One ceramic spoon in the morning, before everything else.

 See what’s in the bottle